munozsophia/waph-munozsa/labs/lab2/README.md

 Write the JavaScript code in your HTML page:

- - Inline JavaScript code in HTML tags to display the current date/time when clicked (2 pts) and to log when a key is pressed.
+ - The following is the inline JavaScript code for displaying time and keypress.

  ![HTML JavaScript Inline Code Displaying Time](../../images/html-javascript-date.png) *HTML JavaScript Inline Code Displaying Time*

+Below is the inline JavaScript code that displays the time and date when it is clicked by the user.

 ```html
 <b>Experiments with JavaScript code</b><br>